tsmx/json-tools/README.md

 > A comprehensive toolkit for analyzing, transforming, and obfuscating JSON objects.
 Ideal for pre-processing and optimizing JSON data in your AI apps.

+🔍 [utility functions](#utility-functions) for basic analytics of JSON objects
+ - check complexity
+ - determine nesting depth
+ - analyze type stats

+🔒 [obfucation functions](#obfuscation-functions-obfuscate) to secure sensible data
+- credit card numbers (supporting Visa, Mastercard and Amex numbers)
+- IP addresses
+- values by key
+- numbers
+- strings
+- values/keys by RegEx

+⚡ [transformation functions](#transformation-functions-transform) to generate alternative formats out of a JSON object
+- array
+- map
+- properties string
+- token-optimized LLM representation

-Suppose you have the following JSON object that serves as input in your AI application:
+👉 Practical use-case: Suppose you have the following JSON object that serves as input in your ✨ AI application:

 ```JSON
 {